MargeryOlethea/RightTrack/README.md

 RightTrack is powered by Google Cloud Platform, Cloudflare, and Vercel, ensuring a seamless user experience.

 ## Development Journey

-Conceived and developed in just four days during Hacktiv8, RightTrack is the result of my passion for efficient expense tracking.
+Fueled by my passion for simplifying finances, I tackled the receipt chaos and built RightTrack in just 4 days!
 Despite the tight time frame, I thoroughly enjoyed the challenges and fulfillment brought by this project.

 ## Getting Started